iuyangyuc/CS506-SP25/README.md

 * The BPD's overtime costs are steadily rising.
 The high-risk nature of police work contributes to relatively high salaries and overtime pay, which significantly impacts overall expenditures, especially during periods of [economic constraint](https://www.baystatebanner.com/2024/09/19/boston-police-to-reach-record-breaking-100-million-overtime-budget/).
 * The wage increase for injured workers may be due to increased compensation amounts resulting from rising workplace [health and safety standards](https://www.bostonglobe.com/metro/2016/07/04/boston-police-officers-injured-duty-collect-big-paychecks/BF6J6tyHgCPPY6nYcWkFbJ/story.html).

-2. **How have BPD paychecks changed year-over-year?
-Both the average amount, as compared with non-BPD Boston city.**
+### 2. How have BPD paychecks changed year-over-year?
+Both the average amount, as compared with non-BPD Boston city.

 #### Assumptions